vand3rlinden/vand3rlinden.github.io/content/post/mta-sts-explained.md

 > _This blog post explains how an MTA-STS policy works and how to implement it on GitHub Pages._

 MTA-STS (Mail Transfer Agent Strict Transport Security) is a transport security mechanism (TLS enforcement) that protects SMTP delivery, it allows a sending (outbound) mail server to enforce the use of TLS by retrieving a secured `HTTPS` policy file published by the domain of the receiving (inbound) mail server.
+When MTA-STS is in `enforce` mode, the sending (outbound) mail server must validate that the receiving (inbound) mail server's TLS certificate is valid, trusted, and matches the domain (the domain name in the TLS certificate must match the MX record of the domain).

 Since port `25` does not use authentication (MTA-to-MTA delivery), implementing an MTA-STS policy enforces TLS encryption and certificate validation between MTA’s, this ensures the confidentiality of email delivery.